Jabulente/Tukeys-Honest-Significant-Difference/README.md

 ---

-## ⚙️ Workflow / Methodology
+## 1. ⚙️ Workflow / Methodology

-The project follows a structured, professional workflow:

-1. **Data Preparation**

-   * Import dataset (real or simulated).
-   * Clean, preprocess, and ensure assumptions for ANOVA are met.
+1. **Data Preparation:** Import, clean, and preprocess data; ensure ANOVA assumptions are satisfied.

-2. **Exploratory Data Analysis (EDA)**
+2. **Exploratory Data Analysis (EDA):** Generate summary statistics, descriptive plots, and check distributions and variances.

-   * Summary statistics and descriptive plots.
-   * Checking distribution and variance assumptions.

-3. **ANOVA (Analysis of Variance)**

-   * Test for overall significance across groups.
+3. **ANOVA:** Test for overall group differences and assess significance.
-   * Identify whether group differences exist.

-4. **Tukey’s Honest Significant Difference (HSD) Test**

-   * Perform post-hoc analysis to compare pairs of groups.
-   * Adjust for multiple testing to reduce Type I error.
+4. **Post-hoc Analysis (Tukey HSD):** Compare pairs of groups with adjustments for multiple testing.

-5. **Results Interpretation**
+5. **Results Interpretation:** Present significant differences in tables and visualizations.

-   * Tabular summary of significant differences.
-   * Visualizations to highlight where differences lie.

-6. **Documentation and Reporting**
+6. **Documentation & Reporting:** Deliver structured, clear textual and graphical summaries of findings.

-   * Structured output in both text and graphical formats.
-   * Clear interpretation of findings.

-## 🛠️ Tools and Technologies Used
+## 2. 🛠️ Tools and Technologies Used

 This project was built in **Python** and demonstrates proficiency with the following libraries: